projectweekend/Pi-Control-Service/README.md

 ```

 **Note:**
-In addition to the example above, the `GPIOService` class takes an optional argument `reconnect_attempts`.
+In addition to the example above, the `GPIOControlService` class takes an optional argument `reconnect_attempts`.
 This is in integer represneting the number of times to attempt reconnection with RabbitMQ.
 These attempts will be made if the connection to RabbitMQ is interrupted after the `start()` method is called.

 ### Using the GPIO service